ATaylorAerospace/Grant_Assistant/README.md

 * * *

-> ⚠️ **Note:** This is sample code for non-production usage.
-Work with your security and legal teams to meet your organizational security, regulatory, and compliance requirements before deployment.

 ## 🤔 The Problem

 Researchers spend enormous time navigating fragmented funding databases, deciphering agency-specific proposal formats, and drafting boilerplate narrative sections — time that could be spent on the research itself.
 Matching the right grant to the right researcher, then assembling a compliant proposal, is slow, manual, and error-prone.